 Consider if you would, the life of your spirit.
 Remember when Jesus said; “I am the way, the truth, and the life..” ?
 (John 14, verse 6) Jesus is indeed the “life” of our spirit.
 His life, is the ransom for our life, and thus our life is redeemed.
-Our “life” is purchased back, from being dead in sin; Not the life of our body, but the life of our spirit.
+Our “life” is purchased back, from death.

 Many times in the bible, when the bible speaks of the “soul” of man, it’s referring to the very “being” of man.
 Like in Genesis 2, verse 7, when God said that “man became a living soul”.
 That means that man became a living being.
 But the bible also uses the word “soul” to refer to your life and your existence, and specifically, the life of your spirit.

 When your body dies, it is your “life” that leaves your body.
 We find these words, in Genesis 35, verse 17; “And it came to pass, as her soul was departing (for she died)..”
 Those words were spoken of Rachel, the wife of Jacob.
 As her body died, her “life” departed”, from that dying body.
 Her “soul” departed.